smeredith/smeredith.github.io/_posts/2025-11-03-pop-os-on-cave.md

 I enabled full-disk encryption, so this is a great travel laptop now.
 I can even charge it with a low-wattage 5V USB-A phone charger or portable battery pack if I forget to pack a more powerful charger.

+Beside the microphone not working, the only other problem I have encountered is that once in a while, the device does not come out of suspend properly when I open the lid.
+I see a gray screen and a working mouse cursor, but I do not see the login screen as expected.
+In this situation, a restart is required.

-These are the high-level steps I followed:
+These are the high-level steps I followed to install the OS:
 1. Remove firmware write-protect screw under black pad in the center bottom of mainboard.
 2. Put device in Developer Mode.
 3. Flash [Mr. Chromebox UEFI firmware](https://mrchromebox.tech/#fwscript).